Share Buy Back - What Is The Purpose?

 Purpose..

-2. A company may also use share repurchase to inform shareholders that its shares may be undervalued and that the company is confident in its future growth potential.
+3. Signal of growth potential - A company may also use share repurchases to inform shareholders that its shares may be undervalued and that the company is confident in its future growth potential.
 By offering to buy back the shares at a higher price, the company increases shareholder confidence again.
+It communicates to the shareholders that it has full faith in the long-term value of the business.

-3. This method of share repurchase also provides a tax-efficient return because dividends are taxed at a higher rate than repurchases.
-Therefore, shareholders find it a more lucrative option.
+4. Tax efficient - This method of share repurchase also provides a tax-efficient return because dividends are taxed at a higher rate than repurchases.
+Therefore, the capital gains tax is lower in this case, making it an attractive method for shareholder return.
+Shareholders find it a more lucrative option.

 Example: